 A view along the way between Yanaoca and Huinchiri.

 He was right.
 The road was terrible.
 We wound our way through dry grassland, with herds of cows and sheep and alpacas feeding on the q’oya grass that was the same material used to construct the bridge.
 There were mud huts with thatched roofs, and precariously constructed stone walls meandering across the low hills.
 At one point he gestured to a distant hill, “Atras, atras,” telling me the bridge was behind.

-Along the way I got some perverse satisfaction in knowing that the bone jarring ride was probably doing at least 65 soles of damage and wear and tear to the taxi.
+Along the way I realized that the bone jarring ride was probably doing at least 65 soles of damage and wear and tear to the taxi.
 After an hour we reached a gate across the road, with a couple of locals attending it.
 A handwritten sign was posted: Taxis – 5 soles, Camiones – 10 soles, Turistas – 70 soles.
 70 soles for tourists!
 My heart sunk into my stomach.
 I´m never going to have enough money to get back, I thought.
 The taxi driver talked to the men for a bit, then turned to me asking for 2 soles.
 I quickly fished the money out of my pocket, discreetly hid my camera so I would look less like a tourist – if that was at all possible – and didn´t ask any questions.
 While I got in cheaply, it wasn´t until perhaps two days later that I realized “Turista” likely meant 70 soles for an entire tourist bus.